Lalanikw/Final_project/README.rst

 Thanooj is an internet sales manager in the BMW dealership in Portland.
 He loves europian cars, and he joined the dealership after finishing up his bachelor degree in Marketing.
 Thanooj, lives with his girlfriend, Kumi.
-Thanooj wrks six days a week including the weekends and he gets Mondays off.
+Thanooj works six days a week including the weekends and he gets Mondays off.

-Prblem Scenarios:
+Problem Scenarios:
 ================

 How to assign leads to that comes to the internet department: On daily